hariharandata/finance_ai_agent/README.md

 - Collaborative problem solving
 - Integrated web search and financial analysis
 - Response logging and saving
+A simple implementation that uses a two agent (either Groq or OpenAI) to analyze stocks based on the configuration in `instructions.md`.
 **Usage:**
 ```bash
 python src/ai_agent/two_agents.py